 The Graduate catalog combines information for all Columbia College locations.
 Consequently, it includes information on degree programs offered at one or more of the nationwide locations.
-All degrees listed are not offered at all locations.
+All degrees listed in the catalog are not offered at all locations.

 To view the entire policy, please visit the General Student Grievance Policy section of the Columbia College Policies website.